devzendo/transputer-macro-assembler/README.md

 This is a byte-building macro assembler, that can build binary files, irrespective of actual CPU instructions.
 You can build your set of 'opcodes' via macros and ALIGN/DB/DD/DW directives.
-Its input language is a small subset of Microsoft MASM 5.1.
+Its input language is a small subset of Microsoft MASM 5.1's directives.
+It does not understand the Intel CPU instruction set.

 It also supports the instruction set of the Inmos T414/T800/T801/T805 Transputer, when the .TRANSPUTER directive is given.
+As the Transputer has a variable length instruction encoding, branches to as-yet-unknown addresses can vary, requiring a longer encoding, thereby moving the location to which the branch jumps!
+See 'Convergence', below.

 (C) 2018-2023 Matt J. Gumbley
 matt.gumbley@devzendo.org